Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Robust Unrolled Hybrid Downlink Beamforming and Power Allocation

 \subsection{Dicussion and Limitations}

 Compared to \cite[Alg.~2]{hegdeHybridBeamformingLargescale2017} for perfect \gls{csi}, the additional computational cost by the proposed \gls{dn} for imperfect \gls{csi}, that stems from the the instance-adaptive channel mapping, is marginal.
-During validation, this cost remains dominated by the optimization of the low-dimensional baseband beamformers $\bB\idx{\ell,b}$ across the \gls{cb}.
-With the reasonable assumption $I < \numrf$ and a complexity $\ocplx{L_\upm{ul} I{\numrf}^3}$ for solving \eqref{eq:problem_ul_inexactcsi_digital}, where $L_\upm{ul}$ accounts for iterations of the nested optimization, the computational complexity scales according to $\ocplx{\numaly L_\upm{ul} \numcb I {\numrf}^3}$.
+During validation, the cost remains dominated by the optimization of the low-dimensional digital beamformers $\bB\idx{\ell, a}$ across the \gls{cb}.
+With the reasonable assumption $I < \numrf$, a complexity $\ocplx{L_\upm{ul} I{\numrf}^3}$ for solving \eqref{eq:problem_ul_inexactcsi_digital}, where $L_\upm{ul}$ accounts for iterations of the nested optimization, and ignoring the cost incurred by projections using the analog beams $\bva_i$, this computational complexity scales according to $\ocplx{\numaly L_\upm{ul} \numcb I {\numrf}^3}$.
+As such, while the codebook-based hybrid architecture allows for significant design flexibility, it is traded with computational cost that scales linearly in $\numaly \geq \numrf$ and $\numcb$.
+Similarly, since the cost of the gradient computation during training is dominated by the inversion required by Thm.~\ref{th:dlbf_derivative}, its computational complexity is $\ocplx{\numaly \numcb I^3 {\numrf}^3}$.
+Due to the implicit differentiation, however, only the result of each instance of the digital \gls{bf} subproblem needs to be stored in memory instead of all intermediate results of the solver utilized for the subproblem.

-Furthermore, we make no assumptions on the distribution of the \gls{csi} error.
-Instead, the network learns both the effect of the \gls{csi} error as well as its relation to the parameter vector $\vxi$ solely during training.
-In this way, the design preserves the modular architecture of wireless systems by being agnostic to the \gls{csi} acquisition and feedback mechanism, unlike end-to-end joint estimation and \gls{bf} schemes such as those in \cite{huTwoTimescaleEndtoEndLearning2022}.
+Furthermore, we do not make assumptions on the distribution of the \gls{csi} error.
+Instead, the network learns both the effect of the \gls{csi} error as well as its relation to the feature $\vxi$ during training.
+In this way, the design preserves the modular architecture of wireless systems by being agnostic to the \gls{csi} acquisition and feedback mechanism, unlike end-to-end joint estimation and \gls{bf} schemes such as the one in \cite{huTwoTimescaleEndtoEndLearning2022}.
+Therefore, the proposed method is suitable for both \gls{mu} time domain duplex and frequency domain duplex systems, with \gls{csi} feedback compression being a major source of error in the latter.
 In addition, the proposed architecture inherits support for the usage of both statistical and instantaneous \gls{csi}.